 If you are searching for a new 4K drone and you want it right now the Zino Pro is still an excellent choice.
 It has stabilized UHD camera and up to 4KM range.
 By replacing the 3000mAh stock battery with a 5000mAh one you can extend its flight time by about 12 minutes (23min vs 35min).

-Although the new Hubsan ZINO 2 can be purchased since December 2019, only few orders were fulfilled.
+Although the new Hubsan ZINO 2 can be purchased since December 2019, only a few orders were fulfilled.
 It looks like they didn’t started yet the mass production or they are still observing the reaction of the market.
-For extra 200 bucks, the Zino 2 over Zino Pro comes with high frame rate (60fps vs 30fps at 4K), longer range (8Km vs 4Km) and native extended flight time (23 vs 33 min).
+For extra 200 bucks, the Zino 2 over Zino Pro comes with a high frame rate (60fps vs 30fps at 4K), longer range (8Km vs 4Km), and native extended flight time (23 vs 33 min).